-- There are risks regarding new or changing laws and regulations that may affect the use of blockchain technology and/or investments in crypto assets.
-Digital asset platforms in the U.S. exist in a state of regulatory uncertainty, and adverse legislative or regulatory developments could significantly harm the value of Bitcoin or the Shares, such as by banning, restricting or imposing onerous conditions or prohibitions on the use of Bitcoins, mining activity, digital wallets, the provision of services related to trading and custodying Bitcoin, the operation of the Bitcoin network, or the digital asset platforms generally.
-Accordingly, future regulatory changes may have a material adverse impact on the Fund's investments and its ability to implement its investment strategy. - If regulators subject the Reference ETPs to regulation as a money services business ("MSB") or money transmitter, this could result in extraordinary expenses to the Reference ETPs and also result in decreased liquidity for the Shares.
+• There are risks regarding new or changing laws and regulations that may affect the use of blockchain technology and/or investments in crypto assets.
+Digital asset platforms in the U.S. exist in a state of regulatory uncertainty, and adverse legislative or regulatory developments could significantly harm the value of Bitcoin or ether or the Shares, such as by banning, restricting or imposing onerous conditions or prohibitions on the use of Bitcoins or ether, mining activity, digital wallets, the provision of services related to trading and custodying Bitcoin, the operation of the Bitcoin or ether network, or the digital asset platforms generally.
+Accordingly, future regulatory changes may have a material adverse impact on the Fund's investments and its ability to implement its investment strategy.

-- Regulatory changes or interpretations could obligate an Authorized Participant or the Reference ETPs to register and comply with new regulations, resulting in potentially extraordinary, nonrecurring expenses to the Trust. - The treatment of digital assets for U.S. federal, state and local income tax purposes is uncertain.
+- If regulators subject the Reference ETPs to regulation as a money services business ("MSB") or money transmitter, this could result in extraordinary expenses to the Reference ETPs and also result in decreased liquidity for the Shares. - Regulatory changes or interpretations could obligate an Authorized Participant or the Reference ETPs to register and comply with new regulations, resulting in potentially extraordinary, nonrecurring expenses to the Trust. - The treatment of digital assets for U.S. federal, state and local income tax purposes is uncertain.

 Crypto Asset Risk.
-Each Fund has exposure to the crypto asset platforms as a result of the Reference Assets attempting to reflect generally the performance of the price of Bitcoin before payment of its expenses and liabilities.
+Each Fund has exposure to the crypto asset platforms as a result of the Reference Assets attempting to reflect generally the performance of the price of Bitcoin or ether before payment of its expenses and liabilities.
 A crypto asset operates without central authority or banks and is not backed by any government.
 Crypto assets are often referred to as a "virtual asset" or "digital asset," and operate as a decentralized, peer-to-peer financial trading platform and value storage that is used like money.
 A crypto asset is also not a legal tender.
 Federal, state or foreign governments may restrict the use and exchange of a crypto asset, and regulation in the U.S. is still developing.
 Further, the spot markets for crypto assets are fragmented and lack regulatory compliance and/or oversight.
+Ether generally trades on trading platforms that support trading in a variety of crypto assets, and such trading platforms may be operating out of compliance with applicable regulations.
+Crypto asset trading platforms where ether is traded may become subject to enforcement actions by regulatory authorities.
 Crypto asset platforms may stop operating or permanently shut down due to fraud, technical glitches, hackers or malware.
-The Fund's indirect exposure to crypto assets such as Bitcoin may be affected by the high volatility associated with such crypto assets exposure.
+The Fund's indirect exposure to crypto assets such as Bitcoin or ether may be affected by the high volatility associated with such crypto assets exposure.
 Future regulatory actions or policies may limit the ability to sell, exchange or use crypto assets, thereby impairing their prices.
-Crypto asset trading platforms on which Bitcoin trades, and which may serve as a pricing source for valuation of spot Bitcoin held by the Reference ETPs may be subject to enforcement actions by regulatory authorities.
+Crypto asset trading platforms on which Bitcoin or ether trades, and which may serve as a pricing source for valuation of spot Bitcoin or ether held by the Reference ETPs may be subject to enforcement actions by regulatory authorities.